 His previous experience includes an externship with Rhode Island Supreme Court Justice Francis Flaherty, where he researched and analyzed legal issues such as collateral estoppel, Fourth Amendment rights, and the limits of agent authority.

 Additionally, Sean was a member of the Smithfield School Committee for six years.
 During that time, he led the Smithfield School Committee as the youngest Chairperson ever selected for that leadership position.
 In that capacity he guided the town’s education, assessment and budgetary policies as part of a five-person board.

-Sean was recognized n the practice area of education law for 2022 by Best Lawyers — in conjunction with US News & World Report — as “Ones to Watch” which notes attorneys who have been in practice for 5-9 years.
+Sean continues to be recognized in the practice areas of Education law and Litigation-Labor & Employment by Best Lawyers — in conjunction with US News & World Report — as “Ones to Watch” which notes attorneys who have been in practice for 5-9 years.

 Active in the Rhode Island Bar Association and his community, Sean serves on the Government Lawyers and Superior Court Bench/Bar Committees and is a member of the Rhode Island Bar Journal Editorial Board.
 He is also a supporter and volunteer with Rhode Island Special Olympics.

 Roger Williams University School of Law, cum laude, 2018